Requirements of the SERPA 1990: Work Vehicles and Transportation - Information for Employers - HE1628

 Offences and fines

-It will be up to employers to take ‘all reasonably practicable steps’ to ensure that no one smokes in the workplace.
+It will be up to employers to take ‘all reasonably practicable steps’ to ensure that no one smokes or vapes in the workplace.
 Failure to do so may result in the employer being liable for a fine of up to $400 (individual) or $4,000 (body corporate).

-An employer who without reasonable excuse fails to refer an unresolved workplace smoking complaint to the Director-General of Health is liable for a fine of $100 (for individuals) or $1,000 (for a body corporate).
+An employer who without reasonable excuse fails to refer an unresolved workplace smoking or vaping complaint to the Director-General of Health is liable for a fine of $100 (for individuals) or $1,000 (for a body corporate).

 Further information